 Knight Cite An online tool designed to help with MLA/APA/CHICAGO styles, from Calvin College.

-APSA The American Political Science Association manual is now online: http://www.ipsonet.org/data/files/APSAStyleManual2006.pdf.
+APSA The American Political Science Association manual is now online; click on the link on this page to download a copy.

-ASA From Buffalo State, a handout on the American Sociological Association.
+ASA From Purdue's OWL, a page on the American Sociological Association.